Responsibilities of a co-operative

 The rules of some co-operatives permit the use of proxy voting and/or postal ballot.
 It is strongly advised that prior to acting under any of these provisions, a co-operative seeks independent legal advice to ensure the board is acting in accordance with its regulatory requirements.

-You can apply for an extension of time or to change the date to hold your AGM if you have reasons for this.
-To apply, complete the Application for extension or shortening of time form (Word, 128 KB) and submit to cav.registration@justice.vic.gov.au.
+You can apply for an extension or shortening of time to change the date to hold your AGM if you have reasons for this via myCAV.

 The co-operative’s directors must present reports containing its financial statements at the AGM.